boriswart/student-workbook/src/reflections/wk5/day4.md

 When might you use a virtual property?

-Same as above but I believe this is a link beteen related data that is made clearer by by a virtual naming.
+Same as above but I believe this is a link between related data that is made clearer by by a virtual naming.
 Have not read yet.
 TBD

 How do you search by a virtual properties value?